Melbourne Break Room: smashing good fun

-They allow groups or individuals to either use their carefully selected items (or bring their own) and spend up to twenty minutes smashing the bejeebers out of them, in a controlled environment.
+They allow groups or individuals to either use their own carefully selected items (or bring their own).
+You can then spend up to twenty minutes smashing the bejeebers out of them, in a controlled environment.

 You then sign a waiver, stating that if you do choose to make snow angels in the scraps, you do so at your own liability.